ADA-research/Sparkle/Documentation/source/wrappers.md

 ## Solver Wrapper Python script

-The `sparkle_solver_wrapper.py` uses a commandline dictionary to receive it inputs.
+The `sparkle_solver_wrapper.py` receives via commandline a dictionary as its inputs.
 This can be easily parsed using a Sparkle tool: `from sparkle.tools.solver_wrapper_parsing import parse_solver_wrapper_args`.
 After parsing it with the Sparkle tools, the dictionary should always have the following values:

 ```
 solver_dir: Path